martianbandit/Agentic-Coding-Framework/logic.md

     3.  **New Cycle:** For a new iteration, the user can instruct the AI to restart the workflow (potentially returning to Phase 1: Idea, or directly to Phase 6 for new features if the core concept remains).
 The AI would use the existing [`project_session_state.json`](project_session_state.json:1) to understand the current project, and new prompts would guide it.
 The `07_Start_Building.md` prompt (lines 244-259) provides an example prompt to initiate this new iteration with `@ConceptForge`.
 *   **Why:** Enable continuous product improvement based on real usage and feedback, and adapt the project to changing needs.

-This manual should provide a detailed understanding of the logic of your "AI Builder Flow".
+This manual should provide a detailed understanding of the logic of your "Agentic Coding Framework".